alettieri/itil-notes/ServiceDesign.md

 How to mage supplier.

 * Value for money
-* Mange suppliers and servivces they supply
+* Mange suppliers and services they supply
 * Underpinning contracts assigned to SLAs
 * maintain supplier policy

-> What type of veting is required to allow us to contract with you?
+> What type of vetting is required to allow us to contract with you?

 ### Roles and Interfaces - Slide 68